-Your doctor can tell you about other possible side effects.
-Additionally, you should be aware of certain side effects that your doctor will want you to contact about, including changes in mood, heart fluttering or pounding, changes in urination, or increased blood pressure.
+Your doctor can provide information on other possible side effects that you should be aware of.
+Additionally, certain side effects require immediate medical attention.
+Contact your doctor if you experience changes in mood, heart fluttering or pounding, changes in urination, or increased blood pressure.

 Any modifications in your diet, activity level, and behavior must be developed and continued long-term in order to continue losing weight and prevent the lost weight from returning.
 Transformyou will help you stay on-track with your medical weight loss goals, checking in on you frequently regarding your general health, weight, etc. and adjusting your medical weight loss plan according to your needs.